Sean Murphy Player Props: Braves vs. Reds

-On Monday, Sean Murphy (coming off going 0-for-3) and the Atlanta Braves face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+On Wednesday, Sean Murphy (on the back of going 0-for-3) and the Atlanta Braves face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
 First pitch is at 7:20 PM ET.

 Sean Murphy Game Info & Props vs. the Reds